-Good governance is not possible without the incorporation of technology solutions for communication.
+Good governance is not possible without the incorporation of latest technology solutions for communication.
 In Pawan Hans, IT has been adopted as a catalyst to mitigate its business needs.

-Pawan Hans has developed the IT infrastructure and Integrated Information System (IISp) business application which Flight Data Scheduling System, Component Health Monitoring System,

-Material Management System, Finance & Accounting System, HR Management System and Business Dashboard.
+Your Company is utilising cloud services for business applications and Integrated Information System (IISp) covering Flight Data Scheduling System, Component Health Monitoring System, Material Management System, Finance & Accounting System, HR Management System and Business Dashboard.